kaaneneskpc/Cointy/prd.md

    - Transaction statistics are displayed
    - Individual coin performances are listed
 3. If back button is tapped → Returns to portfolio screen

+### 4.7 Price Alert Creation Flow
+1. "Alerts" button is tapped on portfolio screen
+2. On price alerts screen:
+   - All alerts are listed
+   - Alerts can be enabled/disabled via toggle
+   - Alerts can be deleted
+3. If "+" FAB is tapped → Goes to coin list screen
+4. On coin list screen, if bell icon is tapped → Goes to create alert screen
+5. On create alert screen:
+   - Coin information and current price is displayed
+   - Alert condition is selected (Above/Below)
+   - Target price is entered
+   - "Create Alert" button is tapped
+6. After successful creation → Returns to price alerts screen

 ---